SmartMobilityAlgorithms/book/content/GettingStarted.md

 ## Introduction and Quick Overview

-This organization is meant to accompany ECE1724H S Bio-inspired Algorithms for Smart Mobility course being offered at University of Toronto.
-This project-based course provides a comprehensive introduction to bio-inspired search algorithms and highlights the power of these computational techniques in solving ill-structured problems in the context of smart mobility.
+This Jupyter Book is meant to accompany the "AI Search Algorithms for Smart Mobility" book by Dr. Alaa Khamis and Yinan Wang.
+The book provides a comprehensive introduction to bio-inspired search algorithms and highlights the power of these computational techniques in solving ill-structured problems in the context of smart mobility.

-The code in all of the notebooks a is step-by-step guide for the implementation of the algorithms in the course using actual maps from OpenStreetMaps.
+The code in all of the notebooks a is step-by-step guide for the implementation of the algorithms in the book using actual maps from OpenStreetMaps.

 ### Language Choice

-We have choosen `python` as the main and only language for the course, as it doesn't have much jargon and the signal-to-noise ratio in code is very high; it is almost like pseudocode. `Python` is not the optimal language for scientific computing, especially with large graphs that we extract from maps.
-All the major routing and navigation engines usually use `C++` or `Java` and most of the authors of the seminal papers in the field usually provide `C++` implementations accompanying their papers.
+We have choosen `python` as the main language for the course, as it doesn't have too much jargon and the signal-to-noise ratio in code is very high; it is almost like pseudocode. `python` is not the optimal language for scientific computing, especially with large graphs that we extract from maps.
+All the major routing and navigation engines usually use `C++` or `Java`, and most of the authors of the seminal papers in the field usually provide `C++` implementations accompanying their papers.
 What would be the perfect trade-off between `python` and `C++`? `Julia`; it was made with scientific computing in mind and it gives a comparable performance with `C++` and with almost the readability  of `python`.

-We would love to have `Julia` implementations for the algorithms in this course.
+We may decide to provide a `Julia` version of the notebooks for this book in the future.
+In the meantime, we would love to have `Julia` implementations for the algorithms submitted by readers.
 If you want to do so, don't hesitate to open a PR with your `Julia` code and just change the code line by line from `Python` to `Julia`.
 For programming language benchmarking, see [Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/julia-python3.html).

 ---